 What Does Owner-Occupied Commercial Real Estate Mean?

-Owner-occupied commercial real estate is a property that’s both owned and used by the same business.
+Owner-occupied commercial real estate is property that’s both owned and used by the same business.
 The business usually needs to use at least 30 or 50% of the property, depending on the specific program being considered.
 Most programs also consider properties that are used and owned by distinct entities within a single umbrella business to be owner-occupied.

 Most types of commercial real estate can qualify as owner-occupied commercial properties.
 Retail stores, medical offices, office buildings, industrial buildings and flex space can all be owner-occupied.
 So too can specialty properties, such as those used for self-storage facilities, assisted living/skilled nursing facilities, daycares, event centers, sports stadiums, and more.